 - Current Account

-It is mainly for business persons, firms, companies, organizations, public enterprises, et cetera and are not used for savings or investments.
+It is mainly for business persons, firms, companies, organizations, public enterprises or fashion and beauty shop, et cetera and are not used for savings or investments.
 With this account, there are no limits to the number of transactions that can occur in a day.
 There is also no interest paid on the amount held by the bank, but service charges hold on the said account.
 Current accounts do not have a fixed maturity like all continuous basis accounts.

 - Savings Account

 As the name implies, this account is made for savings purposes.
 An individual or a group of individuals could open a savings account.
 Members of the populace that use this account are pensioners, salaried persons, and even students.
 The significant advantage in having a savings account is that the banks pay interest on the amount saved.
 There is also no restriction on the amount of money deposited.
 As per withdrawal, some banks insist on a minimum sum to remain to maintain the account.